Should You Repaint Your Home’s Interior Before Selling? Colors That Win With Buyers

 Pale gray (cool but not cold)

-These tones work across a variety of home styles and lighting conditions, especially in Central Florida where natural light can shift dramatically throughout the day.
-They also help create a cohesive flow from room to room.
+These shades and tones work across a variety of home styles and lighting conditions, especially in Central Florida where natural light can shift dramatically throughout the day.
+They also help create a cohesive flow from one room to the next.

-Avoid overly personalized colors, deep accent walls, and anything that leans too trendy or dark.
+Try to avoid overly personalized colors, bold accent walls, and anything that leans too trendy or dark.
 While you might love a bold navy dining room or a statement wall in emerald green, buyers tend to see “another project” rather than “personality.”

-Repainting isn’t required for every home, but if your walls show wear, look dated, or feature strong colors, a fresh coat can make a noticeable impact both online and in person.
+Repainting isn’t required for every home, but if your walls show wear, look dated, or feature strong or unfavorable colors, a fresh coat can make a noticeable impact both online and in person.

 Bottom Line:

-If you’re unsure whether your home needs repainting before hitting the market, get in touch with a Central Florida agent who can assess your space and recommend the updates that truly make a difference.
+If you’re unsure whether your home needs repainting before hitting the market, get in touch with a Central Florida agent like me who can assess your space and recommend the updates that truly make a difference.
+Get to know me better at nexthomeeric.com